Eveble/eveble/website/docs/api/classes/employee.md

 `StatefulAssertion`, `StatusfulAssertion`.

-However, since we want to enable an expressive apis on Entities - we allow users to defined thier own apis.
+However, since we want to enable an expressive apis on Entities - we allow users to defined their own apis.
 By calling:
 ```ts
 entity.ensure.myMethod()
 ```